The Business Platinum® Card from American Express

 The Business Platinum® Card from American Express Review: Premium Benefits for Business Travelers

-The Business Platinum® Card from American Express can be a great card, provided that the benefits you get out of it are worth its hefty annual fee of $450.
+The Business Platinum® Card from American Express can be a great card, provided that the benefits you get out of it are worth its hefty annual fee of $595 (See Rates & Fees).
 If you or your employees frequently travel through airports, and need Internet access on-the-go, this card can provide you with some cost saving solutions – including complimentary Boingo service, 10 annual Gogo passes, and expansive airport lounge access.
 Other, less expensive, small business credit cards tend to focus on providing savings on every purchase a business makes – whether through the form of travel miles or cash back.
 The Capital One® Spark® Cash for Business, for example, can provide a company 2% cash back on every purchase made.
 While The Business Platinum® Card from American Express has these kinds of rewards as well, they are not as good as ones we see on other cards – therefore, one should really only consider this card for the benefits we outlined earlier.

 Many of The Business Platinum® Card from American Express core benefits are restricted to the primary account holder – that means those holding employee cards will not be able to use them.
 Key among those are lounge access and Boingo hot spot access (restricted to 10 devices).
 Still, if you use either of those benefits – even just for yourself – the card should more than pay for itself.